wireapp/wire-server-deploy/offline/upgrading.md

 * find a big block of comments and uncomment everything in it `- name: trust everything...`
 * after the block you will find `- name: Register offline repo key...`.
 Comment out that segment (do not comment out the part with `- name: Register offline repo`!)

-Then disable checking for outdated signatures by editing the following file:
+If you are doing anything with kubernetes itsself (unlikely!), disable checking for outdated signatures by editing the following file:
 ```
 ansible/roles/external/kubespray/roles/container-engine/docker/tasks/main.yml
 ```